● Guides

 2. Separates self-referencing FKs for special handling

-4. If cycles exist: detects SCCs via Tarjan’s algorithm, finds nullable FKs, defers them
+4. On cycles: detects SCCs via Tarjan’s algorithm, finds nullable FKs, defers them

-5. Two-pass insertion: first pass with NULLs for deferred FKs, second pass updates with real values
+5. Two-pass insertion — first pass NULLs deferred FKs, second pass updates with real values

 # Global row count